apache/superset/UPDATING.md

 ### Breaking Changes

+- [22801](https://github.com/apache/superset/pull/22801): The Thumbnails feature has been changed to execute as the currently logged in user by default, falling back to the selenium user for anonymous users.
+To continue always using the selenium user, please add the following to your `superset_config.py`: `THUMBNAILS_EXECUTE_AS = ["selenium"]`
 - [22799](https://github.com/apache/superset/pull/22799): Alerts & Reports has been changed to execute as the owner of the alert/report by default, giving priority to the last modifier and then the creator if either is contained within the list of owners, otherwise the first owner will be used.
 To continue using the selenium user, please add the following to your `superset_config.py`: `ALERT_REPORTS_EXECUTE_AS = ["selenium"]`
 - [23651](https://github.com/apache/superset/pull/23651): Removes UX_BETA feature flag.
 - [23663](https://github.com/apache/superset/pull/23663): Removes deprecated feature flags `ALLOW_DASHBOARD_DOMAIN_SHARDING`, `DISPLAY_MARKDOWN_HTML`, and `FORCE_DATABASE_CONNECTIONS_SSL`.